krzychb/esp32-lna/docs/characterize-lna.md

 8192;  255;  143;  238;  389;  349;  285;  242;  230;  231;  230;  230;  232;  232;  233;
 ```

-By changing of signal on LNA input, adjusting LNA configuration and analyzing the stage profile data, we plan to obtain the following information characterizing of LNA:
+By changing the signal on LNA input, adjusting LNA configuration and analyzing the stage profile data, we plan to obtain the following information characterizing of LNA:

 * Recommended number of Stage 1 and Stage 2 cycles to make measurements
 * LNA output in function of: